Change is always on the agenda

 If you recognise that when the change occurs, all parts of the organisation (or all parts of you), need to be understood and listened to: Then conflict is understood and dealt with, and any potential for hidden or unconscious sabotage or resistance is lessened.
 Coming from the power of “We” takes a certain level of maturity because it needs the understanding that “we are all in it together”, “the sum parts make a whole”, and “everyone counts”.
 The stock phrase for this dynamic is that “we are changing, and we all count”.

-I would like to bet that instigators of change believe they have the right attitude because they fervently believe that they want the change, they know the change is for the better, it can benefit all.
+I would like to bet that instigators of change believe they have the right attitude.
+Because they fervently believe that they want the change.
+They know the change is for the better, it can benefit all.
 They have a vision and they understand deeply the benefits.
 Sometimes though, during the change, conscious or unconscious doubt becomes apparent.
-The doubt is not about whether the change is needed, it is about whether the change can actually be made.
-For individuals, they may fear their own levels of resilience, or for leaders, they may doubt the ability of some of their team to make it.
+The doubt is not about whether the change is needed.
+It is about whether the change can actually be made.
+For individuals, they may fear their own levels of resilience.
+For leaders, they may doubt the ability of some of their team to make it.
 The attitude to change must be one of “Can do”.
 It sounds simple I know, but that resistance if not uncovered right from the outset can slow down and sabotage change unwittingly.

 The AWAKE model is all about the often unspoken energy which is brought to the process of change.
 To acknowledge the process of change as energy can be empowering, as it raises awareness.
 There are two further aspects of energy to consider: